martin12333/Readable-Lisp-S-expressions/tutorial.md

 Just execute "(exit)" to get out.

-(Note: If you want to try the draft curly-infix implementation in Common Lisp, run a Common Lisp implementation such as clisp, and then execute (load "readable.cl")).
+(Note: If you want to try the draft curly-infix implementation in Common Lisp, run a Common Lisp implementation such as clisp, and then execute (load "readable.cl").).

 Using Neoteric-expressions (n-expressions)
 ===========================================

 Now let's do more with neoteric-expressions (which include curly-infix-expressions).
-This time we'll use guile, a Scheme implementation.
 You'll need to have guile and expect for this to work; assuming you do, try this:

       ./neoteric-guile

-We have reports that guile version 2.0's new "autocompilation" feature can cause troubles.
+We have reports that guile version 2.0's "autocompilation" feature can cause troubles.
 If you see ";; compiling /blah/blah...", then just exit by typing **exit()** and **Enter**.
 Then restart it (don't the clear cache first), and it should work.

 Neoteric-expressions support curly-infix-expressions, including normally-formatted s-expressions.
 In addition, neoteric-expressions add special meanings to the grouping symbols ( ), [ ], and { } if they *immediately* follow an expression (instead of being separated by whitespace).
 In particular, any e( ... ) is mapped to (e ...), and any e{ ... } is mapped to (e { ... }).